Below you will find a short description of projects previously carried out at or in relation to the Center.

 SHARE: Shared Emotions, Group Membership, and Empathy

-The project aims at a better understanding of the role of emotions in interpersonal and intergroup encounters involving research on group membership induced negative biases, intercultural differences in emotional behavior, and the ‘politics’ of identity-building.
-Read more.
+The project aims at a better understanding of the role of emotions in interpersonal and intergroup encounters involving research on group membership-induced negative biases, intercultural differences in emotional behaviour, and the ‘politics’ of identity-building.

 Finding perspective: Determining the embodiment of perspectival experience

-The Finding Perspective project investigates the ways in which experience of the body and experience of the world mutually influence one another.
+The Finding Perspective project investigates the ways in which the experience of the body and the experience of the world mutually influence one another.
 It is funded by the Volkswagen Foundation and runs from March 2015 to 2018.
-Read more.

 Empathy and Interpersonal Understanding

-The aim of the research project "Empathy and Interpersonal Understanding" is to contribute to this current debate by investigating two questions: 1) What is empathy and what role does it play in interpersonal understanding?
+The research project "Empathy and Interpersonal Understanding" aims to contribute to this current debate by investigating two questions: 1) What is empathy and what role does it play in interpersonal understanding?
 2) To what extent does interpersonal understanding presuppose a common social and cultural background?
-Read more.

 The disrupted “we”: Shared intentionality and its psychopathological distortions

 The aim of the project is to investigate the notion of shared intentionality and the nature of the we-perspective.
-The project is funded under the UCPH Excellence Programme for Interdisciplinary Research and will run 2013-2016.
-Read more.
+The project is funded under the UCPH Excellence Programme for Interdisciplinary Research and will run from 2013-2016.

 The Genomic History of Denmark